CaioTeixeira95/whatsapp_bot/README.md

 # whatsapp_bot
-Send messages automatically in Whatsapp
+Send messages automatically in Whatsapp (not implemented)